cloudant-labs/cloudant-introduction-course/Part 06 - The Dashboard.md

 ---

-The dashboard has number of tabs on the left hand side.
-Its default tab "Databases" that allows you to list the databases you have created in pages of 20.
+The dashboard has a number of tabs on the left hand side.
+Its default tab, "Databases" allows you to list the databases you have created in pages of 20.
 Each database is shown with the number of documents it is storing and how much disk space is being used.
-Click on a listed database name to examine its contents.
+Click on a database name to examine its contents.

 ![](slides/Slide41.png)